Cuckoogoldpartridge

 Color and pattern of the female

-Neck: each hackle feather with a barred shaft-stripe; the sharpness of the pattern and the intensity of the shaft-stripe are not high requirements; the shaft-stripe runs parallel to the feather-edge, ends in a point near the tip.
+Neck: each hackle feather with a barred shaft-stripe; the sharpness of the pattern and the intensity are not high requirements; the shaft-stripe runs parallel to the feather-contour, ends in a point near the tip.

-Shoulders, wing-coverts, wing-bar, back, saddle and tail-coverts: cloudy grayish-brown with black peppering, interrupted several times transversely by bands that are lighter than the ground-color and do not show peppering in those areas; the cloudy and the ground-color with peppering blend smoothly into each other.
+Back, wing-coverts, saddle and tail-coverts: grayish-brown with black peppering, interrupted several times transversely by barring that is lighter than the ground-color and do not show peppering in those areas.

-Primary-flights: blackish-brown and interspersed transversely with slightly lighter bands, the transition between the lighter and darker bands is smooth.
+Primary-flights: blackish-brown and interspersed transversely with slightly lighter barring, smooth transition between lighter and darker barring.

-Secondary-flights: outer-vane brownish-grey with black peppering, interspersed several times transversely with lighter clouding and showing no peppering in any area, the lighter and darker bands merge smoothly into each other; inner-vane blackish-brown and interspersed transversely with slightly lighter bands, the transition between the lighter and darker bands is smooth.
+Secondary-flights: outer-vane brownish-grey with black peppering, interspersed several times transversely with lighter clouding and showing no peppering in any area, the lighter and darker barring merge smoothly into each other; inner-vane blackish-brown and interspersed transversely with slightly lighter barring, smooth transition between lighter and darker barring.

-Tail: steering-feathers blackish-brown and transversely interrupted with slightly lighter bands, the transition between the lighter and darker bands is smooth.
+Tail: steering-feathers blackish-brown and transversely interrupted with slightly lighter barring, smooth transition between lighter and darker barring.

 Breast: as evenly salmon-colored as possible.